getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron.md

 ## Using it together with Webpack

-If you are seeing an issue similar to `TypeError: mod.require is not a function` it means webpack is bundling browser and node code togther.
+If you are seeing an issue similar to `TypeError: mod.require is not a function` it means webpack is bundling browser and node code together.
 To fix this change the `init` code / include statements of Sentry to:

 ```js
 const { init } = (process.type === 'browser'